nxskok/pasias/docs/12-regression.md

-The four variables are: the brand of pizza, which got read in as text, the number of calories (an integer), and the fat and cost, which are both decimal numbers so they get labelled `num`.
+The four variables are: the brand of pizza, which got read in as text, the number of calories (an integer), and the fat and cost, which are both decimal numbers so they get labelled `dbl`, which is short for "double-precision floating point number".

 Anyway, these are apparently the right thing.
-The distinction between `calories` and `cost` is that the former is a whole number and the latter is a decimal number.

 Extra: I wanted to mention something else that I discovered yesterday.